Go to navigation

 Council tenant submits a

-Right to Buy application form (Form RTB1) to their
+Right to Buy application form (Form RTB1) (pdf 432KB) to their

 Your landlord must tell you within four weeks of receipt of